-The Öksüt Project includes several other exploration targets in addition to the Keltepe and Güneytepe Deposits.
+The Öksüt Mine includes several other exploration targets in addition to the Keltepe and Güneytepe Deposits.
 All of these (Keltepe NW, Yelibelen, Büyüktepe, Boztepe, Boztepe W, Keltepe E, and Tombak) have received exploratory work since 2008.
-Except for Keltepe E (waste dump area) where condemnation drilling was done during feasibility study, exploring mineralization potentials in other prospects have been continuing.
-In the last couple of years, more drilling has been done in Keltepe NW, Boztepe, Yeliebelen and Buyuktepe.
+Except for Keltepe E (waste rock dump area) where condemnation drilling was done during the feasibility study, exploring mineralization potentials in other prospects have been continuing.
+Drilling programs to date expanded resources at both Keltepe and Güneytepe over the years.
+Especially, in the last couple of years, more drilling has been done to target oxide gold potential around the known deposits.
+Keltepe North Prospect was defined and named after the 2019 drilling program discovered another oxide gold potential closer to the surface.
+The future drilling program will focus on developing Keltepe North and testing other prospects including Keltepe NW, Yelibelen, Büyüktepe and Boztepe for mainly oxide gold.